 GSPS or GSE's admission for internal applicants is prepared for students who are expected to have excellent grades when they graduate from the SPSE.
-For more details, please attend each graduate school's information session, which is scheduled in April of every year.
+For more details, please refer to the admissions guidelines posted on each graduate school's website, or if you wish to apply to GSE, please attend the admission information session usually held in April every year.